damato-design/blog/src/posts/interview-critique.md

 In my view, it's a shame that there's so much emphasis put on concepts that aren't part of the regular job or aren't different from the next engineer coming in from a bootcamp.
 I think it's important to show interest and a quest for expertise in _something_ to stand out from the rest.

 As a recent example, the last person I interviewed said she had fun writing her own code compilers and I think that's awesome.
 She was hired for her first tech job out of college.
-She then proceeded to grumble about the one-line PRs looking for more impact.
-Sorry to say, its often a wish upon a midnight feature.
+She then discovered much of the real world changes were one-line PRs.
+Sorry to say more impact is often a wish upon a midnight feature.